gsoules/AvantSearch/README.md

 Option | Description
 ----------------- | -----------
 Titles Only | Show the Advanced Search option to limit keyword searching to Title text.
-Date Range | Show the Advanced Search option to search within a range of years.
-Relationships View | Show the option to show search results in Relationships View.
-Address Sorting | Sort street addresses first by street name, then by street number.
 Private Elements | Elements that should not be searched by public users.
 Columns | Customization of columns in Table View search results.
 Layouts | Layout definitions.